RDIL/cakebot.club/security.md

 ---
 title: Privacy Policy
 layout: default
+last_modified_at: 2019-06-03
 ---

 We take your privacy very seriously.

 ## Website

-When you visit our website (https://cakebot.club and it’s subpages), we do not store cookies, or use trackers of any kind.
+When you visit our website (https://cakebot.club and all subpages), we do not store cookies, or use trackers of any kind.
+We employ [`DNSSEC` technology](https://www.icann.org/resources/pages/dnssec-what-is-it-why-important-2019-03-05-en), and have SSL enabled at all times!

 ## On Discord